-Take note of the word “possibly”.
-And we mean it.
-Again, unless your cat can talk to you in a manner that is comprehensible, then all we can do for now is to make calculated assumptions.
+Take note of the word “possibly”, as we mean it.
+Again, unless your cat can talk to you in a manner that is comprehensible, then all you (and all of us) can do for now is make calculated assumptions.

-Second, it may dream about activities related to its being a hunter.
+Second, your kitty may dream about activities related to its being a hunter.
 They will stalk, run after, and pounce on prey.
-During sleep, you may see the characteristic walking or running movements of its limbs.
+During sleep, you may see the characteristic walking or running movements of your pet’s limbs.
 You might even notice the arch on its back as it hunches for the kill.

-Cats, like dogs, dream like humans do.
-While it’s impossible for us to determine the content of their dreams, we can assume that it has something to do with their life experiences.
+Cats, like dogs, dream just like humans do.
+While it’s impossible for us to determine the content of their dreams, we can safely assume that their dreams have something to do with their everyday experiences.

 - Do Felines Dream?
 Find Out What They Dream About – Sleep Advisor